 3. Buddhist Sculpture Park

 If you’ve lived in Gainesville for a while you’ve probably driven by the Tu Viện A Nan Buddhist Temple and Sculpture Park on SE 15th Street countless times on your way to the Gainesville-Hawthorne trail entry at Boulware Springs Park.
 The next time you’re headed that way, hang a right on SE 22nd Avenue and check out the monumental Buddha sculptures housed on the temple grounds.

 The sculptures, ranging in size from 20 to 50 feet tall, were made by hand and shipped from Vietnam.
 To give you a sense of just how massive these sculptures are, the one depicting a young Buddha experiencing enlightenment stands atop a solid granite globe weighing 32,000 pounds.
 That’s the equivalent of 32 grand pianos.

 The Tu Viện A Nan temple has been serving Gainesville’s Vietnamese Buddhist community since it was constructed in 2010.
 Open to visitors between the hours of 7am and 7pm, the sculpture park is screened from the road by trees and offers visitors a shaded stroll around the monuments with ledges for sitting and reflecting.
 There is no entry cost, but donation boxes are posted near the monuments.
-Buddhist visitors will often leave offerings to the Buddha and his protectors, such as citrus, flowers and candles.
-Regardless of your faith, the monumental stoneworks at the Tu Viện A Nan temple are a marvel of large-scale devotional art not to be missed.
+Buddhist visitors will often leave offerings, such as citrus, flowers and candles to the Buddha and his protectors.
+Regardless of your faith, the monumental stoneworks at the Tu Viện A Nan temple are a marvel of large-scale devotional art, not to be missed.